Traveling with Pets Can Bring Memories — and also Unwanted Pests

 Bed bugs and bed bug eggs on mattress SOS Pest Control

-SOS can save your home with no harm to your pets
+Thankfully, SOS Pest Control can save your home with no harm to you or your pets.

-Thermal heat treatment is the safest and most effective way to eliminate bed bugs—without causing any damage to your furniture or home.
-This non-toxic method poses no health risks to people or pets, making it a clean and eco-friendly solution.
+Thermal heat treatment offered by SOS Pest Control is the safest and most effective way to eliminate bed bugs without causing any damage to your furniture, home, and pets.
+This non-toxic method poses no health risks to people or pets, making it a clean and eco-friendly solution to solving bed bug infestations.

-Heat penetrates every wall, crack, and crevice, reaching the hidden places where bed bugs live.
+Heat penetrates every wall, crack, and crevice where bed bugs hide.
 Adult bed bugs die at 119°F, but their heat-resistant eggs require temperatures of at least 125°F. At SOS Pest Control, we seal off the affected area and raise the temperature to the required levels, ensuring complete elimination of both bugs and their eggs.
-Best of all, this method won’t harm your property or belongings.
+Best of all, this method won’t harm your property or belongings, and our discreet removal process ensures privacy in your neighborhood.

 Think You Have Bed Bugs?
 Call Us Today!